This document is designed to be viewed on line so its hyperlinks can be used. Please view it at

 Note: A candidate for Technician Class licensing should be sure to use study materials designed for the exam that will be administered on the date he or she will sit for it.
-Technician-Class exams given after June 30, 2018 are based on a different pool of questions than are the exams given before July 1, 2018.
+Technician-Class exams given after June 30, 2018 are based on a different pool of questions than were the exams given before July 1, 2018.

 There are many ways to prepare to pass this simple Amateur Radio examination.
 Choose the combination that works best for you:

 You can obtain a review book (some are available as Adobe® files or as e-books) and study on your own.
 Options include:

 As an Amazon Associate, I earn from qualifying purchases.

 You can take an online review course and study at your own pace.
 Options include:

 Preparation classes for the Technician-class exam are available locally.
 You may prefer to meet for a few hours every week for a few weeks or to take a "cram" course that lasts only one day and ends with the exam itself.
 To find a local class, you can use the ARRL online search service, or ask at your local Amateur Radio club.